La Fortaleza: History

 Starting in 1529, Governor La Gama petitioned the emperor on the need to build defensive fortifications "because the island's defenseless condition caused the people to emigrate."
 Construction started in 1533, using stone, and concluded by 1540.
 Yet the fort had no guns, and Gonzalo Fernández de Oviedo y Valdés commented, "if it had been constructed by blind men could not have been located in a worse location."
 Yet the structure has served as the governor's residence since 1544.

 Since the 16th century, La Fortaleza has acted as the residence of the Governor of Puerto Rico, making it the oldest executive mansion in continuous use in the Americas.
-On November 27, 1822, its traditional status as the executive mansion was made official.
-The fortress underwent a massive reconstruction in 1846 to change its military appearance into a palatial facade.
+The mansion was remodeled in 1846 by the Spanish authorities to adapt its military origin to its new purely administrative function.

-La Fortaleza has been captured twice by invaders:
+La Fortaleza has been captured three times by foreign powers: